ton-blockchain/ledger-app-ton/README.md

 * Start and login into environment.
 Run in terminal: `./env.sh`
 * Run `make load` to build and upload app to the Ledger

-## Web Client

-You can use Ledger TON App by navigating to [Tonblack Web App page](https://tonblack.com), connect your ledger to the browser and make transfers.

 ## Programmatic Usage

 There are some experimental (but stable) libraries: